ludwig-ai/ludwig-docs/docs/configuration/features/number_features.md

 # Input Features

-Number features have two encoders.
+Number features have four encoders.
-One encoder (`passthrough`) simply returns the raw numerical values coming from the input placeholders as outputs.
+The `passthrough` encoder simply returns the raw numerical values.
-Inputs are of size `b` while outputs are of size `b x 1` where `b` is the batch size.
+The `dense` encoder passes values through fully connected layers.
-The other encoder (`dense`) passes the raw numerical values through fully connected layers.
+The `ple` encoder (Piecewise Linear Encoding) computes quantile-based bin edges from training data and produces a piecewise-linear interpolation vector, which is the most impactful improvement for tabular deep learning accuracy (Gorishniy et al., NeurIPS 2022).
-In this case the inputs of size `b` are transformed to size `b x h`.
+The `periodic` encoder uses learned sinusoidal features for smooth numerical representations.

 The encoder parameters specified at the feature level are: